openaps/docs/docs/docs/walkthrough/phase-0/hardware/edison.md

 [Intel Edison Compute Module](http://www.intel.com/content/www/us/en/do-it-yourself/edison.html) - Get it from [Amazon](http://www.amazon.com/gp/product/B00PTVSVI8?dpID=51yqQB46DIL&dpSrc=sims&preST=_SL500_SR135%2C135_&refRID=6AE996400627CC0KPY52&ref_=pd_rhf_se_s_cp_2), Adafruit, Sparkfun or your nearest provider.

+Note: There are several different model numbers or variants of the Intel Edison Compute Module.
+This does not appear to be documented on Intel's website or at many of the online retailers.
+However, the different variants can be seen in the product listings at [Mouser](http://www.mouser.com/Embedded-Solutions/Computing/_/N-aez39?Keyword=intel+edison) and [Arrow](https://www.arrow.com/en/products/search?q=intel%20edison&filters=Manufacturer_name:Intel;).

+It appears as though the main differences pertain to onboard vs. external antenna and low power vs. high power wireless radio options.
+The low power radio variant is classified by Intel as "Wearable".
+According to some discussion on the Intel message boards (see [here](https://communities.intel.com/thread/81519) and [here](https://communities.intel.com/message/251806#251806)) the "Wearable" variant limits the wireless radio power to "keep the thermal properties at a lower level".
+Some users have noted that their Edison modules get very hot at times.
+The low power "Wearable" variant may be useful to avoid heat issues.

 ## Lipo Battery and/or other battery supply

 Use a LiPo battery because the Explorer Board has battery charger circuitry on board for these batteries.
 The example setup uses a [2000mah LIPO battery](http://www.robotshop.com/en/37v-2000mah-5c-lipo-battery.html).
 This battery lasts in the region of ~16+ hours.
 The connector on this battery is a 2mm 2 pin JST to match the Explorer Board power plug.
 It's best to buy from a reputable supplier, since they are prone to catching fire.
 Make sure that it *includes a protection circuit* to protect over-discharge. **NEVER** connect the battery to the Edison base board the wrong way round.
 Ideally you want a battery that has a 10k ohm thermistor for temperature protection by the Edison too.